Congenital rubella syndrome (CRS)

 Treatment

-Newborns who have tested positive to the rubella virus should have ophthalmology, cardiac and hearing assessments following birth.4 They should also have further follow-up assessments every 3 to 6 months for the first 12 months of their life to detect any emerging abnormalities, such as deafness, neurological deficiencies, epilepsy, cataracts, retinopathy, tooth defects and growth restriction.4
+Newborns who have tested positive to the rubella virus should have ophthalmology, cardiac and hearing assessments following birth.4 They should also have further follow-up assessments every 3 to 6 months for the first 12 months of their life to detect any emerging abnormalities, such as deafness, neurological deficiencies, epilepsy, cataracts, retinopathy, tooth defects and growth restriction.

-Clinical Care
+Clinical Care Team

-Research and Data
+Research

 It is best to discuss your interest in any clinical trials with your medical team to determine suitability and eligibility.